evanagovino/evanagovino.github.io/about.md

 Believer in high science and low culture.
 Former and hopefully future DJ.
 Reformed political junkie - don't even bother asking.

-I once spent an entire summer being terrified of AI.
+I once spent an entire summer being terrified of the prospect of AI ending humanity as we know it.
 I'm still terrified, but if you can't beat 'em, join 'em.

 ### Contact me